tayadavison/PicoCTF_2021/ReverseEngineering/ReverseEngineering.md

         ret

-When `bcc .L3` does not branch to .L3 the value stored at an offset of 24 from the stack pointer (sp) is returned. `bcc` means branch if carry clear.
+Working backwards.
+In .L2 when `bcc .L3` does not branch to .L3 the value stored at an offset of 24 from the stack pointer (sp) is returned. `bcc` means branch if carry clear.
 The carry bit is set in the line `cmp w1, w0` and it is only set if w1 is less than w0.
 Summary of the assembly code:

     input = 2403814618
     sp_offset24 = 0